MultirotorGeeks/GeneralInfo/README.md

 [Info about using the Git tools built into the Eclipse IDE] (http://wiki.eclipse.org/EGit/User_Guide)

-# Other Useful Links for the Multirotor Geeks Organization  <a name="otherlinks"/>
+# <a name="otherlinks"/>Other Useful Links for the Multirotor Geeks Organization

 [Our Website] (http://multirotorgeeks.github.io/)